 Watermelons are grown throughout Florida.
-The greatest production region is the north to north-central region, including Suwannee, Gilchrist, Alachua, Lake, Levy, Marion, and Sumter Counties.
-In 2002, this region comprised 36.6% of the harvested acreage and 26.7% of the state's watermelon producing farms.
-The west-central region (including Manatee, Hardee, DeSoto, and Highlands Counties) comprised 20.5% of the acreage and 5.7% of the watermelon producing farms in that year, while the southwest region (including Lee, Hendry, and Collier Counties) held 19.3% of the watermelon acreage and 5.5% of the farms.
-An additional 18% of acreage was found in the northwest region (including Jackson, Jefferson, Santa Rosa, Washington, and Holmes Counties), containing 5.6% of the state's watermelonproducing farms.
-Remaining watermelon production is distributed among 40 of the state's other counties (USDA/NASS 2009).
+The greatest production region is the north to northcentral region, including Levy, Gilchrist, Marion, Alachua, Hillsborough, Hendry, Suwannee, Desoto, and Hardee Counties.
+In 2017, this region comprised 65.2% of the harvested acreage and 39.2% of the state’s watermelon-producing farms.
+The south and west-central region of Florida (including Collier, Charlotte, Manatee, and Polk Counties) and Jackson County in the Florida panhandle comprised 16.9% of the acreage and 13% of the watermelon producing farms in that year.
+The remaining watermelon production is distributed among 53 of the state’s other counties (USDA/NASS 2021).

 When transplants are used, they are first grown in greenhouses and are usually fieldready in 3–5 weeks.
 Bareroot transplants cannot be used.
 Instead, transplants are grown in planter flats to maintain the root and soil ball (Hochmuth and Elmstrom 1992; Vavrina 1992).

 Transplanting watermelons permits earlier harvesting, particularly if used with plastic mulch (Hochmuth et al. 1997).
 Yields are generally higher for transplanted watermelons, and the resulting plant uniformity makes cultivation easier.
-Production costs for direct-seeded and transplanted watermelons were similar in a comparison of the costs and returns of both methods grown on plastic mulch in north Florida in 1995.
-However, transplanted watermelons had a higher profitability because of higher yields and a higher market price as a result of early harvest (Hewitt 1996).
-Direct-seeding also has advantages, including lower labor requirements, the availability of precision planting (which improves efficiency), and the possible production of greater vine area (which reduces sunburn) (Vavrina 1992; Hewitt 1996).
+Production costs for directseeded and transplanted watermelons were similar in a comparison of the costs and returns of both methods grown on plastic mulch in North Florida in 1995.
+However, transplanted watermelons had higher profitability because of higher yields and a higher market price as a result of early harvest (Hewitt 1996).
+Directseeding also has advantages, including lower labor requirements, the availability of precision planting (which improves efficiency), and the possible production of greater vine area (which reduces sunburn) (Vavrina 1992; Hewitt 1996).

 Seeds are planted with 60–108 inches (152–274 cm) between rows and 24–72 inches (61–183 cm) between plants, giving a plant population of 4,356 per acre at the closest spacing.
 Optimum yield under irrigation is generally obtained with 72–96 inches (183–244 cm) between rows and 24–48 inches (61–122 cm) between plants.
 Seeds are planted at a depth of 1.5–2 inches (3.8–5.1 cm).